captainjo99/minecraft-installer/README.md

 ```
 ./minecraft-installer
 ```
-You have installed Minecraft to your system.Pre-Depends: dpkg (>= 1.14.0), wget | curl, ca-certificates Open it your application menu and enjoy.
+You have installed Minecraft to your system.
+Open it your application menu and enjoy.

 ## References